ethereum-optimism/design-docs/solidity/solc-update-0.8.15-to-0.8.25.md

 ## Notable Features

-Highlight any potentially notable features that require special attention during the review process.
-Features should be considered "notable" if they add significant new functionality to Solidity or required significant changes to Solidity to be supported.

 - Deprecate support for "homestead", "tangerineWhistle", "spuriousDragon" and "byzantium" EVM versions: This might need special attention if any contracts are required to be compiled with any of the deprecated EVM versions.
 This won't be possible with the v0.8.25.

 ## Notable Bug Fixes

-Highlight any potentially notable bug fixes that require special attention during the review process.
-Bug fixes should be considered "notable" if they are classified at or above a "medium" by the Solidity team.

 - [Head Overflow Bug in Calldata Tuple ABI-Reencoding](https://soliditylang.org/blog/2022/08/08/calldata-tuple-reencoding-head-overflow-bug/) (Bug fixed in v0.8.16)
 - [Storage write removal before conditional termination](https://soliditylang.org/blog/2022/09/08/storage-write-removal-before-conditional-termination/) (Bug fixed in v0.8.17)